arangodb/arangodb/Documentation/UserManual/Foxx.md

 The `contentType` is the type of content that results from this call.
 And with the `templateLanguage` you can choose your template processor.
 There is only one choice now: `underscore`.
-Which would set the body of the response to `hello Application` with the template defined above.
+Which would set the body of the response to `hello Controller` with the template defined above.
 It will also set the `contentType` to `text/plain` in this case.
 In addition to the attributes you provided, you also have access to all your view helpers.